natebolam/agora/frontend/src/assets/learning-page.md

 Regardless of the outcome of the vote, the process reverts back to the Proposal Period and the quorum is updated based on past participation rates.

 ## The Supermajority and Quorum Requirements

+### Proposal Period

+A proposal submitted during a Proposal Period needs to reach a quorum (minimum participation rate) in order to advance to the Exploration Period.

+**Quorum requirement:** The number of votes for the most upvoted proposal divided by the number of possible votes must be greater than or equal to 5%.

+### Exploration & Promotion Periods

 A vote during a voting period (Exploration & Promotion) needs to reach both a supermajority and a quorum (minimum participation rate) in order to succeed.